Skip to content

 2. Click "Add Customer" or the + button

-3. Select "Business" as the customer type
+3. Select "Business" as customer type

 4. Choose business type: Commercial or Builder